FICO - Your Credit Score

-Since we live in a computer-driven world, it should come as no surprise that your creditworthiness boils down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage boils down to a single number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While the formulas vary from one agency to another, all of the agencies use the following to calculate your score:

-- Credit Card Balances - How many accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted differently depending on the formula being used.
-The result is a single number: your FICO score.
+Each of these factors is assigned a value and a weight.
+The result is one number.
 FICO scores range from 300 to 800.
-Higher is always better.
-Typical home buyers will probably find their FICO scores falling above 620.
+Higher is better.
+Typical home buyers will probably find their credit scores falling above 620.

+Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you must get your score and make certain that the reports from each reporting agency are correct.
+Before you can improve your score, you must know your score and make sure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
-Also available are helpful information and tools that help you improve your credit score.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
+Also available are information and tools that can help you improve your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.